rubrikinc/kronos/README.md

 - It requires only a quorum of nodes to be up.
 - It supports addition / removal of nodes from the cluster.

+This library also provides an "uptime" which is a distributed monotonic timer starting from 0.
+This timer will not have backward jumps and not have forward jumps in most cases.
+In rare cases it can have small forward jumps (in the order of a few seconds).
+This "uptime" can be useful in measuring time durations when the kronos service is live.

 ## Comparison with NTPD
 The ntpd program is an operating system daemon which sets and maintains the system time of day in synchronism with Internet standard time server